Support for guardians

 What support is provided to guardians?

 Guardians receive an allowance, known as a guardianship allowance, to enable them to meet the needs of the child or young person.
-The guardianship allowance is the same rate as the Family and Community Services (FACS) statutory care allowance.
+The guardianship allowance is the same rate as the Department of COmmunities and Justice (DCJ) statutory care allowance.

 Guardians may be eligible for support from the Commonwealth Department of Human Services (Centrelink) which deliver a range of Australian Government benefits and concessions to the general community including: